 Prepare an ice pack and hold it over your diaphragm, located just beneath your rib cage and just above your abdomen.
 Keep it there to cool the muscle until the spasms (and your hiccups) stop.

-Breathe Into a Paper Bag
+3. Stop hiccups with Breathing Into a Paper Bag

 This is an age-old trick that many hiccup sufferers swear by.
 Take a brown paper bag and, while holding the opening around your mouth and sealing it tightly, begin blowing in and out about 10 times.
 Some say to breathe fast or really hard to get optimal results, but it’s important to do it at your own level of comfort.